lostrealm/lostrealm.github.io/quickstart.md

 4. Name the server "Lost Realms" and save the entry.
 5. Select the "Lost Realms" server from the list and click "Join Server."

+**NOTE: Players will need to join the Lost Realms Discord server and verify their Username in the `#verification` channel.
+This verification step is a necessary measure to ensure the integrity of our server and provide a positive user experience.**

 <hr color="#7B4B94">